bogeo/campus-3d-data-portal/README.md

 The software was created as part of a project, which was carried out from April 2021 to September 2022 in the department of Geodesy at Bochum University of Applied Sciences.
 The aim of the project was to set up a data platform that would provide students from other departments with 3D point clouds of the university campus (indoor data, exterior views of the buildings and green spaces, etc.) for their subject-specific tasks.
 The project, in the context of which the approach of problem-based learning (PBL) was explicitly pursued, was accompanied by a master's thesis, in which the project ideas developed were further developed.

 References:
+- Kurowski, T.; Schmidt, B. (2023): [Entwicklung eines webbasierten Repositorys zur aufgabenbezogenen Bereitstellung georäumlicher 3D-Punktwolken im
+Campus3D-Projekt](https://www.researchgate.net/publication/371790353_Entwicklung_eines_webbasierten_Repositorys_zur_aufgabenbezogenen_Bereitstellung_georaumlicher_3D-Punktwolken_im_Campus3D-Projekt). gis.Science, 3/2010, S. 126-131. gis.Science, 36(2), 2/2023, S. 63-72.
 -	Kurowski, T. (2022): Entwicklung einer Webanwendung zur Verwaltung und automatisierten Visualisierung von Punktwolken mit globalem Raumbezug im Umfeld des
 Campus3D‐Projekts.
 Master's thesis, B.Eng.
 Geoinformation Sciences (Geoinformatik).
-DOI: 10.13140/RG.2.2.36797.13280
+DOI: [10.13140/RG.2.2.36797.13280](https://www.researchgate.net/publication/366714428_Entwicklung_einer_Webanwendung_zur_Verwaltung_und_automatisierten_Visualisierung_von_Punktwolken_mit_globalem_Raumbezug_im_Umfeld_des_Campus_3D-Projekts)
-- Kurowski, T.; Schmidt, B. (2023): Entwicklung eines webbasierten Repositorys zur aufgabenbezogenen Bereitstellung georäumlicher 3D-Punktwolken im
-Campus3D-Projekt.
-Journal article, to appear.

 ### Software architecture
 The Campus3D framework consists of two software components: